+Human capital

-- Human capital - Accumulation of investments in people, such as education and on-the-job training - Affects productivity, labor demand, wages - Firms, demanders of labor, are willing to pay more for highly educated workers (higher marginal products) - Workers, suppliers of labor, are willing to pay the cost of becoming educated only if there is a reward for doing so (higher wages)
+- Accumulation of investments in people, such as education and on-the-job training - Affects productivity, labor demand, wages - Firms, demanders of labor, are willing to pay more for highly educated workers (higher marginal products) - Workers, suppliers of labor, are willing to pay the cost of becoming educated only if there is a reward for doing so (higher wages)

-2 2018 Cengage Learning®.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning management system for classroom use
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning approximate for telescrong under the relative productions.